|

 Z

-AAFP - The
+AAFP -

-American Academy of Family
+The American Academy of Family Physicians

-Physicians is a medical specialty society that represents
+is a medical specialty society that represents 90,000 physicians and medical

-is to improve the health of patients, families and communities
+students.
+The Mission of the AAFP is to improve the health of patients,

-creativity.
+and creativity.
 See

-AANP - American
+AANP -

-Academy of Nurse Practitioners
+American Association of Nurse

-AAP - American
+AAP -

-Academy of Pediatrics
+American Academy of Pediatrics.

 See

-to facilities, computer devices and computerized systems (from
+policies that control access to facilities, computer devices and

-an individual program to a network).
-See
+computerized systems (from an individual program to a network).

 Authentication,